 If you’re not ready to add a smart home leak monitor, remember to keep an eye out for leaks and drips.
 Romano says this is typically done by simply listening for the sound of rushing water or that tell-tale drop-drop sound.
 You can also go through your home and check each faucet.

 “The sooner you catch stuff with good routine inspections, the cheaper it is to fix,” he says.

 Plumbers Always Use a No-Frills Plunger

 Sometimes, back-to-basics is best.
 Case in point: toilet plungers.
-You can buy all sorts of gimmicky, overly engineered plungers, but the ones that work best are the good old-fashioned, less than $8 plungers, says Romano.
+You can buy all sorts of gimmicky, overly engineered plungers, but the ones that work best are old-fashioned plungers that cost less than $8, says Romano.

 Why?
 Because they quickly and effectively do the job they are meant to do — unclog a toilet.
 Plus, they are easy to clean.
 “Fancy” plungers, with their air holes, tempered handles and drip-free magnetic collars, cost more, and don’t do anything to help make plunging more pleasant.
 Save yourself the trouble (and the $20) by sticking to the original version, even if it doesn’t look as good in the corner of your bathroom.

 On a related note, when you’re shopping for a plunger, add a basic pair of safety goggles to your cart, says Romano.
 Plunging can be an extremely dirty job (need I say more?) and you’ll want your eyes protected.

 Plumbers Change Their Water Filter Cartridges